 The Royal Commission heard claims of state-sanctioned slave labour as former ‘Parra Girls’ recalled long days of washing and ironing linen for hospitals and prisons, without a cent of payment.
 The former residents, now aged in their 60s and 70s, reported having “numbers, not names”, and were subjected to repeated beatings and humiliation.

-With the Child Abuse Royal Commission continuing and plans to abolish the limitation period for historical child abuse in NSW, there has never been a better time for former State wards to seek apologies and compensation for their treatment.
+With the abolition of the limitation period for historical child abuse in NSW, there has never been a better time for former Parra Girls to seek apologies and compensation.

 The NSW Government wants to apologise to each ‘Parra Girl’ personally, and negotiate reasonable lump-sum financial assistance.
 There will be no court appearances or hearings to attend, and all settlements are negotiated in a survivor-friendly environment.